cephalization/remix-house-stack/README.md

 ## What's inside?

-This Turborepo includes the following packages and apps:
+This Remix Starter includes a Turborepo that has the following packages and apps:

 ### Apps and Packages